-*Prospective students who are interested in the master's in design engineering degree program apply through the Harvard Graduate School of Design.
+*Prospective students who are interested in the master in design engineering degree program apply through the Harvard Graduate School of Design.

-When applying, select “Engineering and Applied Sciences” as your program choice and your degree and area of interest in the Area of Study menu.
-You must complete the Supplemental SEAS Application Form as part of the online application process.
-Please read the form carefully and indicate your specific interests only in the area to which you are applying.
+Applicants typically have bachelor’s degrees in the natural sciences, mathematics, computer science, or engineering.
+In the application for admission, select “Engineering and Applied Sciences” as your degree program choice and your degree and area of interest from the Area of Study drop down.
+PhD applicants must complete the Supplemental SEAS Application Form as part of the online application process.

 Special Instructions for Medical Engineering and Medical Physics